-Two popular deadlift variations -- the Romanian deadlift and stiff-legged deadlift -- both work your lower back and hamstrings.
+Two popular deadlift variations — the Romanian deadlift and stiff-legged deadlift — both work your lower back and hamstrings.
 Since they are very similar exercises, the differences in technique are minor, but the differences in application remain significant.
-In addition to building muscle, both exercises can help improve your squat and deadlift by building lower-body strength.
+In addition to building muscle, both exercises can help improve your squat and deadlift by building lower-body strength reports ACE Fitness.

-HOW TO DO IT: Stand behind a barbell and reach down to grab it with both hands, hinging at the hips.
-Bend your knees slightly but keep your torso is straight and parallel to the ground.
+HOW TO DO IT: To do a Romanian deadlift properly, stand behind a barbell and reach down to grab it with both hands, hinging at the hips.
+Bend your knees slightly but keep your torso straight and parallel to the ground.
 Squeeze your hamstrings and glutes as you stand up straight, keeping the barbell close to your body.
 Hinge forward again, lowering the weight to your shins for one rep.